tesibelda/influxclean/README.md

     drop_from_all = true
     # sleep period before jumping to the next database
     sleep_period = "0s"
-    # relative time windows to query for data in db (units: s, m, h)
+    # time windows (relative to now) to query for data in db
     # "0m", "0m" performs a search without time restriction
     history_window = ["0m", "0m"]
     current_window = ["72h", "1m"]